xavipzc/instagru/README.md

 $> git clone https://github.com/xavipzc/instagru.git
 ```

-You may need to config the config/database.php file
+You may need to configure the config/database.php file

 ```
 <?php